-The last month has been tagged as Autism Awareness Month.
+The month of April has been tagged as Autism Awareness Month.
 I remember the days when few people knew what autism was.
 Now it’s different.
 More people hear about it.
 When I talk with people about my professional connection with ASD, I frequently hear that they know about someone on the spectrum or they have a family member who has a diagnosis.

 Here’s an autism awareness story